devandres-tech/devandres-blog/_posts/react-router-v6.md

 # Search Params

  You can manipulate and read search params with the `useSearchParams` hook.
-It has the similar behavior as the `useState` hook but stores and sets search params in the URL search params instead of in memory
+It has the similar behavior as the `useState` hook but stores and sets search params in the URL search params instead of in memory.

 ```jsx
 import { useSearchParams } from 'react-router-dom'